11 Ways to Use Super Washing Soda to Make Your Life Easier

 Clogged drains

-To unclog a slow-moving drain, give this a try: Pour 1 cup of washing soda into the clogged drain, followed by 2 or 3 cups of boiling water (if it’s a porcelain sink, do not allow the boiling water to hit the porcelain, as this could cause it to crack).
+To unclog a slow-moving drain, give this a try: Pour a cup of soda ash into the clogged drain, followed by 2 or 3 cups of boiling water (if it’s a porcelain sink, do not allow the boiling water to hit the porcelain, as this could cause it to crack).
 Allow the washing soda to work for 30 minutes, and then flush the drain well with plain water.
 Repeat as needed.

 Toilets